-This section profiles current housing stock in Bass Coast Shire, including dwelling typologies, occupancy, tenure, household types and sizes.
+This section profiles the current housing stock in Bass Coast Shire, including dwelling typologies, occupancy, tenure, household types and sizes.

 - The housing stock in Bass Coast is relatively homogenous and primarily comprises separate dwellings.
-Medium density housing makes up less than 10% of the housing stock. - Bass Coast has a lower average household size compared with Regional Victoria, reflecting the high proportion of single and couple households (and older residents). - The substantial supply of separate dwellings contrasts with the predominantly smaller household types (one and two persons), an issue which the housing strategy should investigate. - The rental market comprises approximately 24% of the occupied dwelling stock, however the number of active rental bonds has remained relatively stable since 2015 despite strong overall dwelling growth.
-The median rent has increased strongly at an average rate of 7% per annum.
-The combination of strong rental price growth and limited stock growth indicates, in broad terms, that demand comfortably exceeds supply, an issue which the housing strategy should investigate. - Unoccupied dwellings are a feature of the housing stock with only 56% of dwellings occupied at the 2016 Census.
-Occupancy levels are particularly low in Phillip Island (37-45%), Inverloch (55%) and San Remo (60%). - It is estimated that more than one-third of the existing housing stock in 2016 was used primarily to accommodate non-residents, including holiday homes and holiday rentals.
+Medium density housing makes up only 8% of the housing stock. - Bass Coast has a lower average household size compared with Regional Victoria, reflecting the high proportion of single and couple households (and older residents). - The substantial supply of separate dwellings contrasts with the predominantly smaller household types (one and two persons), an issue which the housing strategy should address. - The rental market comprises approximately 20% of the occupied dwelling stock, however the number of active rental bonds has decreased since 2021 despite strong overall dwelling growth.
+The median rent has increased strongly at an average rate of 6% per annum.
+The combination of strong rental price growth and limited rental stock growth indicates, in broad terms, that demand comfortably exceeds supply, an issue which the housing strategy should address. - Unoccupied dwellings are a feature of the housing stock with only 63% of dwellings occupied at the 2021 Census.
+Occupancy levels are particularly low in Phillip Island (49%) and Inverloch (61%).
+Occupancy increased across the municipality between 2016 and 2021 as more housing become occupied by permanent residents. - It is estimated that more than a quarter of the existing housing stock in 2021 was used primarily to accommodate non-residents, including holiday homes and holiday rentals.
 The number of active listings for holiday rentals (including AirBnB) increased by 9% per annum from 2018 to 2021. - Rural areas play a minor but important housing role in Bass Coast, particularly in and around Wonthaggi, San Remo, Cowes and Coronet Bay.
 Low density and rural living area across Bass Coast are very well occupied and accommodate more than 700 dwellings (3% of the overall dwelling stock).